Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Overview

-If passed, Bill 13, the Regulated Professions Neutrality Act, would ensure regulated professionals may freely express themselves while still being entitled to fair treatment by professional regulatory bodies.
-It would apply to all regulated professions in Alberta, including occupations and skilled trades, even if there is a difference between the new act’s rules and other legislation that governs professional regulatory bodies.
+The Regulated Professions Neutrality Act, will ensure regulated professionals may freely express themselves while still being entitled to fair treatment by professional regulatory bodies.
+It will apply to all regulated professions in Alberta, including occupations and skilled trades, even if there is a difference between the act’s rules and other legislation that governs professional regulatory bodies.

 Key changes for all regulated professionals